ermolushka/ermolushka.github.io/src/content/blog/vllm-benchmark-4090.md

 ## Conclusion

 Running Llama 8B models on a single RTX 4090 reveals surprising insights about modern quantization techniques.
-My comprehensive benchmarking shows that the choice of method depends critically on your primary constraint:
+My benchmarking shows that the choice of method depends critically on your primary constraint:

 **For Memory-Constrained Scenarios**: BitsAndBytes 4-bit is the clear winner, delivering 66% memory reduction (22.6GB → 7.7GB) with acceptable quality preservation, despite 87% slower inference.